pwright/knowledge-garden/skupper-docs/kubernetes%2Fpages%2Fgateway.md

-endif::mod-loc[]
 :sectnums:

-[id="gateway-tutorial"]
+sid:: gateway-tutorial
-= Creating a {service-network} with Kubernetes and accessing a backend service using a gateway
+# Creating a {service-network} with Kubernetes and accessing a backend service using a gateway

 This tutorial describes how to connect a local backend service on a local machine with a frontend service running on a {kubernetes-flavor} cluster.